Chicken on a Chain

 Chicken on a Chain #CC (March 17, 2001 - January 9, 2023) was an American bucking bull.
 He competed in the Professional Bull Riders (PBR) circuit and won the 2007 PBR World Champion Bull title.
 In 2015, he was awarded the PBR Brand of Honor.
-He bucked for 7 years, a total of 127 times; 33 of those times he was ridden at all levels.
+He bucked for seven years, a total of 127 times; 33 of those times he was ridden at all levels.
 Chicken on a Chain finished his career with 130 outs (80 of them were at Built Ford Tough Series (BFTS) events).
 He holds a career average of 45 points per out and "arguably became the most popular bucking bull in PBR history".
 At the time he was active he was the only bucking bull in PBR history with more than 100 outs and an average career score of 45 or higher.
 Today, Chicken on a Chain is still considered one of the most popular bucking bulls.
-An article published on the PBR website December 15, 2016 puts him in this list "PBR Tough 10: Baddest Buckers."
+An article published on the PBR website on December 15, 2016, put him on the list "PBR Tough 10: Baddest Buckers."